jenpin/theeconomicsocio/content/blog/fruit-picking-Mt-Macedon/index.md

 > ![Cherry cherry](./cherries.jpg)

 We visited around mid January.
 It was the last week for cherry picking.
 We chose to visit [Naturipe](https://www.naturipe.com.au/ 'Naturipe Bacchus Marsh')
-We have previously picked cherries at Paynes Orchard[Next door](https://www.paynesorchards.com.au/) and were happy with our first experience.
+We have previously picked cherries at Paynes Orchard[ Next door ](https://www.paynesorchards.com.au/ 'Paynes Orchard') and were happy with our first experience.
 However cherries were only at Naturipe.
 There are lines of orchards and you could safely go into any
 ![Fruit picking](./fruit-gang.jpg)